 - Subverted with the Lady of the Forest from Dragon Age: Origins.
 Although she possesses pitch-black eyes, she is not evil, only inhuman.
 In fact, she wishes to end the curse that has been placed upon the werewolves of the Brecilian Forest, even though doing so will require her death.

-- If you are trying to reach the happy ending in Afraid Of Monsters, you have to fight your Doppelgänger, who has completly black eyes.
+- If you are trying to reach the happy ending in Afraid Of Monsters, you have to fight your Doppelgänger, who has completely black eyes.

 - The Outsider, the resident Eldritch Abomination of Dishonored has completely black eyes.
 However, he's not so much evil as simply a disinterested entity who enjoys observing humanity and the chaos they can create, occasionally granting powers to rare individuals that gain his interest.